wcgordon1/TustinRecruiting/src/content/jobs/tr-junior-sdr-elk-grove-juni-1ckywt.md

 description: >-
   Join our dynamic team as a Junior Sales Development Representative (SDR) in Elk Grove, CA, where you'll play a vital role in the innovative world of MarTech.
-This entry-level position offers a unique opportunity to dive into marketing platforms, analytics, and automation tools....
+This entrylevel position offers a unique opportunity to dive into marketing platforms, analytics, and automation tools....
 location: 'Elk Grove, CA'
 team: Software